Davis, Pelicans rally past Spurs after Aldridge injury

 TIP-INS

-Pelicans: The Pelicans are 18-14 on the road this season, one of only five teams in the West with a winning record away from home. … Emeka Okafor went scoreless and had one rebound in four minutes in his eighth game with the Pelicans. … New Orleans had lost five straight in San Antonio.
+Pelicans: The Pelicans are 18-14 on the road this season, one of only five teams in the West with a winning record away from home. … New Orleans had lost five straight in San Antonio.
 The Pelicans’ last victory at the AT&T Center was Nov.
 8, 2014.

-Spurs: After missing the first 27 games of the season, Leonard has missed 17 games since returning to the sidelines following a nine-game return. … Pau Gasol (bruised left knee bone) did not play. .
+Spurs: Aldridge finished with eight points, snapping a 59-game streak of scoring in double figures. .
+After missing the first 27 games of the season, Leonard has missed 17 games since returning to the sidelines following a nine-game return. … Pau Gasol (bruised left knee bone) did not play.
 Davis Bertans started his eighth game of the season. … Tony Parker passed Tim Duncan for fourth in Spurs history in steals with 1,026.

 UP NEXT